To find the area of a circle, square the radius and multiply by π\pi:

 5. Mixing up area and circumference.
 Area measures the space inside; circumference measures the distance around the edge.

-Ask whether the answer size makes sense.
-A circle with radius 1010 should have much more area than a circle with radius 55, because doubling the radius multiplies the area by 44.
+One fast self-check at the end: ask whether the answer size makes sense.
+A circle with radius 1010 should have much more area than one with radius 55, because doubling the radius multiplies the area by 44.
+That quick check catches many radius-versus-diameter mistakes.

 Need help with a problem?